fauzaanu/framerui/content/blog/framer-reverse-proxy-in-wordpress.md

 ---
 author: Fauzaan Gasim
-title: How to Reverse Proxy Framer Through WordPress
+title: Reverse Proxying Framer Through WordPress
 date: 2023-04-06
 description: Learn how to reverse proxy your Framer designs and prototypes through a WordPress backend, enabling you to seamlessly integrate your interactive content into your WordPress-powered website.
 tags: [Framer, reverse proxy, WordPress, web development, prototyping]